harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 * [More fat burnt in a cardio session with Salbutamol](https://www.ergo-log.com/salbutamoljoules.html)

-* [Acute effects of nebulized salbutamol on resting energy expenditure in patients with chronic obstructive pulmonary disease and in healthy subjects](https://pubmed.ncbi.nlm.nih.gov/9782220/) *11.4% increase in resting energy expenditure among healthy subjects with Salbutamol
+* [Acute effects of nebulized salbutamol on resting energy expenditure in patients with chronic obstructive pulmonary disease and in healthy subjects](https://pubmed.ncbi.nlm.nih.gov/9782220/) *11.4% increase in resting energy expenditure among healthy subjects with Salbutamol*

 * [Combination of salbutamol, caffeine and high-calorie diet: more muscle, less fat](https://www.ergo-log.com/combination-salbutamol-caffeine-high-calorie-diet-more-muscle-less-fat.html)

-&gt;During a low-calorie slimming diet, pharmacological strength athletes sometimes use beta-2 agonists such as salbutamol to **lose more fat** and at the same time **retain more muscle**.
-According to obesity researchers at the American Pennington Biomedical Research Center, salbutamol can also **improve body composition** during a high-calorie diet if you combine salbutamol with caffeine.
+&gt; *During a low-calorie slimming diet, pharmacological strength athletes sometimes use beta-2 agonists such as salbutamol to* ***lose more fat*** *and at the same time* ***retain more muscle***. *According to obesity researchers at the American Pennington Biomedical Research Center, salbutamol can also* ***improve body composition*** *during a high-calorie diet if you combine salbutamol with caffeine*.

 ### **Salbutamol Stack**